What are the

 - Personal risk

-Leaving a LegacyA trust is an entity that will “outwit, outplay & outlast” you, and will not terminate even upon your passing (unless decided by the trustees).
-It can therefore own properties and assets for generations, and then pass this portfolio of assets to the next of kin or heirs tax free.
+Leaving a LegacyA trust is an entity that will outlast you and does not terminate even after your passing (unless decided by the trustees).
+It can, therefore, own properties and assets for generations, and then pass this portfolio of assets to the next of kin or heirs, tax free.

 - 7B World House, Loerie Park, Paul Kruger Street, Durbanville, Cape Town